ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
 Two WinAPI functions are used here.
 There are [`GetForegroundWindow`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633505%28v=vs.85%29.aspx) and [`GetWindowThreadProcessId`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633522%28v=vs.85%29.aspx).
 The `GetForegroundWindow` function allows us to get a handle of the current window in the foreground mode.
-This is exact the window, wich is used by the user at the moment.
+This is exact the window, which is used by the user at the moment.
 The `GetWindowThreadProcessId` function retrieves a PID of the process that owns the specified window.
 The PID value is stored in the `pid` variable after execution of this code snippet.
 Also you can see four seconds delay at the first line of the `main` function.
 The delay provides enough time for us to switch to the Diablo 2 window after launching the bot.

 Third step of our bot algorithm is to find the player object.
 I suggest to use the approach that was described in this [series of video tutorials](https://www.youtube.com/watch?v=YRPMdb1YMS8&feature=share&list=UUnxW29RC80oLvwTMGNI0dAg).
 The tutorials describe the implementation of the simple memory scanner.
 Algorithm of this scanner is very similar to the Cheat Engine scanner one.
 The core idea of the scanner is to traverse all memory segments of a target process by the [VirtualQueryEx](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366907%28v=vs.85%29.aspx) WinAPI function.
 We will use exact the same function to traverse memory segments of the Diablo 2 process.